QAnswer/QA-ESWC2021/docs/doc1.4.md

 ![Profile2](/img/screenshots/Profile2.png)

-For the "cocktails" dataset some example questions are already provided.
-This is not the case for another dataset, but by knowing your dataset you will be able to formulate some first questions.
-Here some examples:
+For the "cocktails" dataset you could ask for example: "What is a Margerita?" or "What are the ingredients of Margerita?":

 ![Result_Parial0](/img/screenshots/Result_Partial0.png)